Memorable Teaching: Leveraging memory to build deep and durable learning in the classroom

 **Pre-order for only £5**

-This book is for any teacher who is interested in understanding how learning and teaching works.
+Coming Autumn 2020, this book is for any teacher who is interested in understanding how motivation for learning works.

 It pulls together the best available evidence and thinking — from behavioural economics, evolutionary psychology and human experience design — into a coherent set of actionable principles that can be used to drive improvement in the classroom.